In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 What is a licking branch?

-A licking branch is a tree branch that is around 5 feet off the ground and located in an area that is frequented by deer.
+A licking branch is an overhanging branch that is around 5 feet off the ground, around chest high, and located in an area that is frequented by deer.

 It serves as a kind of social hub for the whitetail deer.
-Every deer that passes the licking branch will lick and nuzzle the branch to leave scent on the branch and to let others in the herd know that they were there.
+Every deer that passes the branch will lick and nuzzle the branch to deposit scent from their preorbital glands on the branch and to let others in the herd know that they were there.

-Both bucks and does will use the licking branch and as the whitetail mating season, known as the rut approaches, the bucks in the area will make scrapes under the licking branch, secreted urine down over their tarsal glands and into the scrape.
+Both bucks and does will use the licking branch and as the whitetail mating season, known as the rut approaches, the bucks in the area will make scrapes under the branch by pawing the ground to remove leave and other debris, exposing the bare dirt, then secreting urine down over their tarsal glands and into the scrape.

-While a licking branch is an essential element in making mock scrapes, don't worry if you can't find one where you want to make the scrape.
+While a licking branch is an essential element to make mock scrapes, don't worry if you can't find a branch on a suitable tree in a given area where you want to make the scrape site.

 2. A Well Used Trail Nearby

-This should really go without saying, but you must have a well used trail nearby in order to have a successful mock scrape.
+This should really go without saying, but you must have a well used trail nearby in order to have a perfect spot for a mock scrape location.

 3. Proper Use of Scents

-Using scents properly is a key element to a successful mock scrape.
+Using scents properly is a key element to successful mock scrapes.

 Scrapes are made primarily by bucks and the bucks will urinate down their rear legs, over their tarsal glands and into the scrape.
 They will also defecate in a scrape to mark their territory.